ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 [^difficulty-adjust]: Change CS/AR/OD/HP of a beatmap directly from song select via the Difficulty Adjust mod.
 [^medals-lazer]: Some [Hush-Hush medals](/wiki/Medals#hush-hush) are not yet obtainable.
 [^medals-stable]: Certain medals are lazer-exclusive.
 [^recycling-bin]: Deleted beatmaps are sent to the computer recycling bin.
-Skins are not saved.

 [true]: /wiki/shared/true.png
 [false]: /wiki/shared/false.png